Applications for 2018-19 cwp fELLOWSHIP are CLOSED!

 - Contact information for two references.

 Please note that you will only submit contact information and the email of your referees.
-Your referee will then receive an automated email with instructions on how to submit a confidential recommendation on your behalf.
-All references must be received for full consideration.
-We recommend that you complete your application well before the deadline so that references can be submitted in a timely manner.
+Your referee will then receive an email with instructions on how to submit a confidential recommendation on your behalf.
+All references must be received by the deadline.
+Complete your application well before the deadline so that references can be submitted in a timely manner.

-Successful applicants will be notified of the outcome of their applications in February 2017 and a public announcement will be made by March 2017.
+Successful applicants will be notified of the outcome of their applications in February 2018 and a public announcement will be made by March/April 2018.

 For more information about the Princeton-Harvard China and the World Program, please visit its website at www.princeton.edu/cwp.

 The fellowships will be subject to all rules and regulations of Columbia University.
 All qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.